davassi/yarer/README.md

       println!("The result is {}", resolver.resolve());
 ```

-All that's needed is to create a new instance of the RpnResolver and hand over the expression to be analysed.
+All that's needed is to get a new instance of the 'resolver' from a Session and hand over the expression to be analysed.
-The library just returns a variant natural number, or a decimal number if one exists in the expression (i.e '2.1+1') or there's a trigonometric function (i.e. 1/cos(x+1)).
+The library just returns a variant natural number, or a decimal number if one exists in the expression (i.e '2.1+1') or is present a trigonometric function (i.e. 1/cos(x+1)).

 Yarer handles variables and functions.
 Here an example: